abatchelor/awellchartedpath/_posts/2018-04-15-Packing-Update.md

 ## What I Picked-Up Along the Way

+- Toilet paper - Everywhere we went I kept stocking up on toilet paper.
+I just took whatever partial roll was left at our hotel or Airbnb whenever I ran out.
+You _will_ need toilet paper almost everywhere.
+I never when out without it.
+I kept mine in a Ziploc bag so it didn't get destroyed in the backpack as well and that worked perfectly.
+- Wet wipes - I originally picked up a big pack in Bangkok to take to my silent meditation retreat but they ended up being most useful on all our overnight trains in India as a quick and easy shower alternative.
 - Another sundress and a pair of cotton pants from Target in Australia
 - Super lightweight cotton pants with elephants on them in Myanmar.
 They were only $5 and even though they are a super touristy thing to wear, they saved me when it was just too hot but shorts wouldn't be appropriate.
 I left these behind in India though.